department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/buttons.md

 ---
 layout: default
-sub_section: buttons
+sub_section: button-labels
-title: Buttons
+title: Button labels
 ---

-# Buttons
+# Button labels

 Buttons signal important calls-to-action (CTA) and help people quickly see what's the most important action they need to take on a page.
 Treat buttons like important or primary content, and prioritize their placement on pages as you would essential information.